ibm-cloud-docs/assistant/create-convo-skill.md

         - Select **Intents and Entities** if you want to use the intents and entities from the conversational skill, but you plan to build a new dialog.

 1. Specify the details for the new skill:
-    - **Name**: A name no more than 100 characters in length that contains alphabetical characters (a-z), number characters (0-9), underscores (_), dashes (-) periods (.), and spaces.
-You cannot include an apostrophe in the name, for example.
-This value is required.
+    - **Name**: A name no more than 100 characters in length.
+A name is required.
-    - **Description**: A description no more than 200 characters in length.
+    - **Description**: An optional description no more than 200 characters in length.
     - **Language**: The language of the user input the skill will be trained to understand.
+The default value is English.

 After you create the skill, it appears as a tile on the Skills page.
 Now, you can start identifying the user goals that you want the assistant to address.
 See [Planning your intents and entities](intents-entities.html) for more details.